Understanding Radiation Therapy

 Before having scans, tell the doctor if you have any allergies or have had a reaction to dyes during previous scans.
-You should also let them know if you have diabetes or kidney disease or are pregnant.
+You should also let them know if you have diabetes or kidney disease or are pregnant or breastfeeding.

 Three-dimensional conformal radiation therapy (3DCRT)

-- Used to treat many different types of cancer.
+- When used – used to treat many different types of cancer

 Intensity-modulated radiation therapy (IMRT)

-- Highly accurate type of conformal radiation therapy.
+- What it is – highly accurate type of conformal radiation therapy

-- Used for most cancer types, especially for curative treatment.
+- When used – used for most types of cancer, especially for curative treatment

 Image-guided radiation therapy (IGRT)

-- Uses a treatment machine that takes x-rays or CT scans at the start of each session to check that you are in the correct position for treatment.
+- What it is – uses x-rays or CT scans at the start of each session to check that you are in the correct position for treatment

-- May also be recommended for areas likely to be affected by movement, such as the lungs from breathing.
+- When used – may be recommended for cancer in areas that are likely to move a lot, such as the lungs from breathing

 Stereotactic radiosurgery (SRS) and stereotactic radiation therapy (SRT)

-- Despite the name, SRS is not surgery and does not involve any surgical cuts.
+- What it is – specialised type of radiation therapy; SRS is not surgery and does not involve any surgical cuts

-- Similar to SRS, this method delivers tightly focused beams of high-dose radiation precisely onto the tumour from many different angles.
+- What it is – delivers tightly focused beams of high-dose radiation precisely onto the tumour from many different angles

-- May be used to treat small cancers in the body, including small lung or liver cancers or small metastases (cancer that has spread away from the primary cancer).
+- When used – may be used to treat small cancers in the body, including small lung or liver cancers or small metastases (cancer that has spread away from the primary cancer)